Why attend?

 Djamila Ouelhadj is a Professor of Operational Research and Intelligent Computation at the University of Portsmouth.
 She is the Director of the Intelligent Transport Research Cluster and Chair of the Logistics, Operational Research and Analytics Research Group.
 She has carried out successful research in transport, operational research, intelligent computation and analytics for 35 years.
 She has over 300 publications in international distinguished journals and refereed conference proceedings, and she has led nearly 60 R&D and EU grants with world-leading organisations.
 She is the Chair of the Southern Operational Research Society and a member of the Advisory Board of the Transport for the South East to represent 12 regional universities.
 She is the Principal Lead at the University of Portsmouth of the Solent Future Transport Zone for Theme 1 (MaaS) and Theme 2 (Freight Logistics).

-Matthew is an Associate Director and leads Steer’s global new mobility team, with almost 20 years specialising in understanding the potential for new mobility services to maximising the benefits to users and society.
+Matthew is the Head of New Mobility at Steer.
+He has over 20 years specialising in understanding the potential for new mobility services to maximising the benefits to users and society.
 His work for the public sector helps to assess the potential for using new transport technology to achieve policy objectives.
 His work for the private sector helps to analyse the market for new services and help to deliver new services that provide a wider range of transport options for users.
 Matthew’s work includes a focus on shared mobility projects including car clubs, bike share and shared e-scooter schemes in the UK, Ireland, Europe and North America.

 Rasita is the Innovative Transport Manager at Nottingham City Council.
 Her role encompasses the delivery of future transport and electric vehicle related schemes.
 Rasita is currently Programme Manager for the £16.7m Derby-Nottingham Future Transport Zone.
 This spans e-scooter rental trials, roll out of publically accessible electric vehicle charging infrastructure, delivery of a series of electric mobility hubs across the area and Mobility as a Service applications.